 - (a) Purpose.
 Pursuant to G.S.
-106-740, no state or local public agency or governmental unit may formally initiate any action to condemn any interest in qualifying farmland within a VAD district or EVAD enhanced district until such agency or unit has requested the Advisory Board board to hold a public hearing on the proposed condemnation, this subsection provides for such hearings. - (b) Procedure.
-The hearing procedure shall be as follows: - (1) Time period.
+106-740, no state or local public agency or governmental unit may formally initiate any action to condemn any interest in qualifying farmland within a VAD or EVAD until such agency or unit has requested the Advisory Board to hold a public hearing on the proposed condemnation, this subsection provides for such hearings. - (b) Procedure.
+The hearing procedure shall be as follows:

+- (1) Time period.
 The total time period from the day that the request for a hearing has been received to the day that a final report is issued to the decision making body or the agency proposing the condemnation, shall not exceed 30 days.
-Five days prior to holding a public meeting, the Advisory Board beard must publish notice of said public hearing in a newspaper of general circulation where the VAD district or EVAD enhanced district is located and posting a copy of the notice by any electronic means.
-If the agency agrees to an extension, the agency and the Advisory Board beard shall mutually agree upon a schedule to be set forth in writing and made available to the public. - (2) Review.
-The Advisory Board board shall meet to review: - If the need for the project has been satisfactorily established by the agency or unit of government involved, including a review of any fiscal impact analysis conducted by the agency involved; and - b.
-Whether there are alternatives to the proposed action that have less impact and are less destructive to the agricultural activities of the VAD district or EVAD enhanced district within which the proposed action is to take place. - (3) Consultation.
-The Advisory Board board shall consult with the county of county of conservation of conservation.
-The Advisory Board shall consult with the county of conservation of conser - (4) Report of findings.
-After a public hearing, the Advisory Board beard shall make a report containing its findings and recommendations regarding the proposed action.
+Five days prior to holding a public meeting, the Advisory Board must publish notice of said public hearing in a newspaper of general circulation where the VAD or EVAD is located and posting a copy of the notice by any electronic means.
+If the agency agrees to an extension, the agency and the Advisory Board shall mutually agree upon a schedule to be set forth in writing and made available to the public. - (2) Review.
+The Advisory Board shall meet to review: - a.
+If the need for the project has been satisfactorily established by the agency or unit of government involved, including a review of any fiscal impact analysis conducted by the agency involved; and - b.
+Whether there are alternatives to the proposed action that have less impact and are less destructive to the agricultural activities of the VAD or EVAD within which the proposed action is to take place. - (3) Consultation.
+The Advisory Board shall consult with the County Cooperative Extension Service, USDA Natural Resources Conservation Service, and may consult with any other individuals, agencies or organizations, public or private, necessary to the Advisory Board's review of the proposed action.
+Land value will not be a factor in the selection between properties under consideration for the proposed action. - (4) Report of findings.
+After a public hearing, the Advisory Board shall make a report containing its findings and recommendations regarding the proposed action.
 The report shall be made available to the decision-making body of the agency proposing acquisition and the general public. - (5) Formal initiation of condemnation.
 Pursuant to G.S.
-106-740, the county County shall not permit any formal initiation of condemnation by local agencies while the proposed condemnation is properly before the Advisory Board board within these time limitations.
+106-740, the County shall not permit any formal initiation of condemnation by local agencies while the proposed condemnation is properly before the Advisory Board within these time limitations.